p2rkw/xf86-input-mtrack/README.md

 For four finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

-**Swipe4UpClickTime** -
+**Swipe4ClickTime** -
 For four finger swiping.
-How long button triggered by swiping up will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**Swipe4DownClickTime** -
-For four finger swiping.
-How long button triggered by swiping down will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**Swipe4RightClickTime** -
-For four finger swiping.
-How long button triggered by swiping right will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**Swipe4LeftClickTime** -
-For four finger swiping.
-How long button triggered by swiping left will be hold down.
+How long button triggered by swiping will be hold down.
 Integer value representing milliseconds.
 Defaults to 300.

 **ScaleDistance** -